oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 paired with an edit operation.
 Edit operations include insertion, deletion, relabelling, and identity.
 The kind of the edit operation is indicated by the prefix of the node.

+- prefix `.` = this inlining tree node is present and unchanged in both compilations (identity)
 - prefix `-` = this inlining tree node is present in the 1st compilation but absent in the 2nd compilation (deletion)
 - prefix `+` = this inlining tree node is absent in the 1st compilation but present in the 2nd compilation (insertion)
 - prefix `*` = this inlining tree node is present int both compilations but the inlining decisions are different (relabelling)
-- (no prefix) = this inlining tree node is present and unchanged in both compilations (identity)

 Provided that there 2 kinds of inlining tree nodes with respect to the inlining decision (inlined and not inlined), there are 2 * 4 cases to be interpreted.